-Reaper: Intermediate/Advanced Skills for Creativity and Efficiency
+Reaper: Intermediate & Advanced Skills for Creativity

-If you’re a beginner to Reaper, or are just starting out with music production software, make sure to check out my previous article, The Complete Beginner’s Guide to Reaper.
+If you’re a beginner to Reaper or are just starting out with music production software, make sure to check out my previous article, The Complete Beginner’s Guide to Reaper.

-Instead, my goal here is to cover some of the ground between the beginner and advanced users.
+Instead, my goal here is to cover some of the ground between the beginner and advanced users as there is a lot that Reaper offers.
 This is for you, the reader, to take away what I consider to be key skills both to expand creative possibilities within Reaper and to become more efficient with routine music production tasks.

 For those of you that would prefer a visual walkthrough, watch this 10 minute Reaper tutorial video on YouTube below…

 Getting Around Quickly and Other Routine Tasks

 You’ll find that scrolling is one way to get around your project but it’s slow, especially with bigger projects.
 Enter the Navigator, accessible by default with control + alt + v.